Historical Apoplexy · State Legislative Adaptations · Louisiana

 ENACTING CLAUSE: Pursuant to Article III, Section 14 of the Louisiana Constitution of 1974, the style of all laws enacted by the Legislature shall be: "Be it enacted by the Legislature of Louisiana."

-COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to: - Senate Agriculture, Forestry, Aquaculture, and Rural Development
+COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to the Senate Agriculture, Forestry, Aquaculture, and Rural Development Committee or the House Agriculture, Forestry, Aquaculture, and Rural Development Committee, with referral to the Appropriations Committee for the fiscal sections.

 FISCAL NOTE: The Legislative Fiscal Office prepares fiscal notes for all bills with budgetary impact pursuant to La.
 R.S.
 24:653.
 Louisiana's fiscal year runs from July 1 through June 30.